francocurotto/YDDM-re-old/NOTES.md

 own monsters count as obstacles or if monsters can move through them.
 I have to check that out.
 Maybe I'll have to finally download and play the game again??
 Hahah.

+# 2021-02-28
+Okay so I had to download the game and play it again to remember the movements mechanics, here is my summary:

+- Normal monsters cannot move through other monsters (from same player or opponent).
+They cannot move through item also but they can step into them to activate them.
+- Tunnel monsters can move through other monsters (from same player or opponent), but cannot move through items.
+Their movement crest cost is 1 per square.
+- Flying monsters can move through others monsters and monsters can move through them, but cannot move through items.
+They can only be attacked by other flying monsters or archer monsters.
+Their movement crest is 2 per square.
+- Warp vortex is a special item that summons a vortex, and other mosnters can move thourgh the vortex.